scality/metalk8s/docs/operation/node_management/changing_node_hostname.rst

-Changing the hostname of a MetalK8s node
+Changing the Hostname of a MetalK8s Node
 ========================================

 #.
 On the node, change the hostname: